Add line events by coordinates

 • GCS_WGS_1984—A geographic spatial reference using degree decimals as units

-A green square is placed at the specified coordinate on the map for the from location.
+A green square is placed at the specified coordinate on the map for the starting location.

 Tip: